Vishnu Manchu: 2008–present: Career fluctuations

 He then appeared in the 2008 film Krishnarjuna, the 2009 film Saleem and the 2011 film Vastadu Naa Raju.
 In 2012, comedy film Dhenikaina Ready got him critical success; the film grossed 200 million at the box office.
 He then appeared in Doosukeltha, directed by Veeru Potla, he starred opposite Lavanya Tripathi, the film grossed 126.3 million on its first week at the box office.
 He then appeared along with his father, in the critically acclaimed crime film Rowdy, written and directed by Ram Gopal Varma.
 The film minted a worldwide share of ₹33 crore at the end of the second week of its run, and was declared a box office hit.

-Manchu starred in G. Nageswara Reddy's Denikaina Ready, which became a hit and succeeded in changing his image.
+Vishnu starred in G. Nageswara Reddy's Denikaina Ready, which became a hit and succeeded in changing his image.
 The next year, he had an opportunity to exhibit his versatility as an actor in the titular role of Veeru Potla's rom-com, Doosukeltha.
 The movie not only established Manchu as an actor, but also grossed more than 15 crore at the box office.
 His next project fared much better, when he played the Gambler Gopi in the ensemble comedy Pandavulu Pandavulu Tummeda (2014), which featured an ensemble cast of Manchu Manoj, Mohan Babu, Raveena Tandon, Hansika Motwani, Pranitha Subhash, and Varun Sandesh.

-Manchu then played the role Krishna in Rowdy (2014) alongside his father Mohan Babu.
+Vishnu Manchu then played the role Krishna in Rowdy (2014) alongside his father Mohan Babu.
 Showing his range as an actor, Manchu later portrayed DCP Goutham in the commercially unsuccessful but critically adored film Anukshanam (2014), helmed by Ram Gopal Varma.
 He continued as a dramatic actor in the 2014 Erra Bus, produced and directed by Dasari Narayana Rao.
 He then appeared in the action thriller Dynamite, directed by Deva Katta.
 Though they made an interesting movie along the way, they paid for it at the box office.
 Manchu further proved his comedic talents with the romantic comedy entertainer Eedo Rakam Aado Rakam (2015), in which he co-starred with Raj Tarun.
 The same year, he completed filming for Saradaa but the film remains unreleased.
 In 2017, he starred in Luckunnodu, which performed poorly at the box office.
 By the end of 2017, he had already appeared in 20 films.